 Candied cherries, also known as glacé cherries, were first developed during the 14th century.
 The sweet and sticky cherries, are made by soaking fresh cherries in a sugar syrup solution until they absorb the sugar, becoming sweet and preserving their shape and texture for a long time.

 The use of candied fruit became more widespread in Europe during the 16th century, especially in Italy and France.
 However, it is difficult to pinpoint exactly when glacé or candied cherries were first made in Britain.
-It is likely that this practice was brought to the country during or after the medieval period and became more common in the subsequent centuries, as sugar became more readily available.
+But it is likely that the candied cherries were brought to the country during or after the medieval period and became more common in the subsequent centuries, as sugar became more readily available.

-The use of candied cherries in baked goods like scones, cakes, and buns became particularly popular in Britain during the 19th Century Victorian era when the custom of taking Afternoon Tea also began for the upper classes.
+The use of candied cherries in bakes such as scones, cakes, quick breads and buns became particularly popular in Britain during the 19th Century Victorian era when the custom of taking afternoon tea also began for the upper classes.

 Love the flavour of Cherry Bakewell?
 It's easy to prepare these cherry scones into The Best Cherry Bakewell Scones by simply switching out the vanilla for almond extract or essence, and topping the scones with a few flaked almonds and half a glacé cherry.
 So delicious especially warm from the oven!

-These old-fashioned cherry scones are pretty easy to prepare and quick to bake in just 13-14 minutes.
-A scone can be a great alternative to a slice of cake as a scone has less fat and sugar yet sweet enough to be a tasty teatime treat.
+These old-fashioned cherry scones are pretty easy to prepare and quick to bake as they only need about 13-14 minutes in the oven.
+A scone can be a great alternative to a slice of cake as they have less fat and sugar yet are sweet enough to satisfy a sweet tooth.

-Sift the self-raising flour and baking powder into a mixing bowl.
-Stir through the granulated sugar.
+Step 2: Sift the self-raising flour and baking powder into a mixing bowl and stir through the granulated sugar.

-Drop the margarine or butter into the mixture and using your finger tips rub it into the dry mixture until it resembles fine breadcrumbs.
+Step 3: Drop the margarine into the mixture and using your finger tips rub it into the dry mixture until it resembles fine breadcrumbs.

 Storing scones